BerWang/web/08 Test-Driven Development.md

 # Test-Driven Development

 Each week you will be expected to complete a series of lab activities.
 You will be required to reflect on these in your assignment so make sure you keep records of what you have done.
-The supporting presentation can be found at https://goo.gl/htYjXD
+The supporting presentation can be found at https://goo.gl/htYjXD.

+You have already completed two sprints and this week you will be completing a third.

 ## Acruing Knowledge